-- d.
+- c.
+TTUHSC is authorized to establish payment due dates in advance of the beginning of a semester and prior to the sixth and eleventh class weeks respectively so that required payments have been received and student records have been appropriately updated on the dates required by law. - d.
 If a student elects to pay tuition and fees using the payment alternative, he or she shall be assessed an installment option fee in addition to the required payment of tuition and fees.
 The fee developed and recommended for approval shall reflect all costs incurred in operating and handling payments under the installment alternative.
 The rates of the fee shall be approved by the Board of Regents. - e.
 If a student who has elected to pay tuition by installment fails to pay in full all amounts of tuition, other registration fees, installment option fee, late payment fees, and other authorized fees by the end of the business day of the last day of the semester, then he or she will be dropped from School for failure to pay. - f.
 TTUHSC shall develop procedures so that students are notified of the requirements, provisions, and penalties of the installment payment options. - g.
 Bi-annual approval of tuition and fees by the Board of Regents shall approve the assessment and collection of fees from Texas Tech University Health Sciences Center (TTUHSC) and Texas Tech University (TTU) students.
-The amounts to be collected are presented in a Global Fee Document to the Board of Regents two years for approval. - 30.
+The amounts to be collected are presented in a Global Fee Document to the Board of Regents two years for approval. - 31.
 Tuition and Fees Refund Policies

-Withdrawal / Refund Policies Refund Policies (Institutional and Title IV Withdrawal / Refund Policies)
+Withdrawal / Refund Policies

+Refund Policies (Institutional and Title IV Withdrawal / Refund Policies)